systemcarl/weblog/outlines/devlogs/blank/ci-cd.md

     run the pipeline both locally and in GitHub Actions.
     - Creating a simple GitHub Actions workflow wrapper around the Bash scripts minimized integration effort and maximized portability.
-    - The GitHub Actions workflows are only responsible for setting up the environment and invoking the pipeline scripts.
+    - The [GitHub Actions workflows] are only responsible for setting up the environment and invoking the pipeline scripts.
+- Storing Terraform state files remotely in Google Cloud Storage allows both local and remote executions of the pipeline to share state.
+    - Otherwise it would be either difficult or risky to use local execution to manage the the automated deployment.
+- I implemented git [commit status] [integration] to provide feedback on the deployment status directly in the repository.
+    - This is normally automatic when using GitHub Actions.
+    - Reading and updating commit statuses from the [Bash scripts] allowed the pipeline to provide feedback even when run locally.

 #### Testing the Test Runner Tests
 - It's difficult to know where to draw the line when testing a CI/CD pipeline.